 This is over a third of the records in this set.
 There are probably another 400-500 records in this category as well, so about two thirds of the records are organized crime.
 The others are Cuban related (MDC, Orlando Bosch, Louis Henry Jones, etc.) and almost a hundred records on Susan Frank (a CPUSA activist later expelled from the Party for her pro-Chinese Communist activities).

-Given the much larger number of organized crime records, the failure to include the records from the three disks in the ACRS has surely had a negative effect on research into organized crime.
+Given the much larger number of organized crime records, the failure to include the records from the three disks in the ACRS has surely had a negative effect on researchers wanting to use the JFKARC’s huge file sets on organized crime.
 Eventually NARA will fix this (I hope).
 For those who want access to the RIF data right away, download the excel file!

 - 124-10223-20106 and 124-10223-40124.
 The latter may be a typo for 124-10223-10124, no idea what the former was supposed to be. ↩